e-fork/pillar/README.md

 ```
 Now the whole Drupal 7, all modules, themes and the install profile pillar will be downloaded to your directory.
 After that visit your new site (for example on "localhost") and install your website.
 As default the pillar installprofile is selected.

-@note: if you want to change the installprofile to standard update the parameter in the url from pillar to standard.
+@note: if you want to change the installprofile to standard, update the parameter in the url from pillar to standard.

 Now update your modules and your translationfiles (tranlation over UI).
 ```batchfile